jmtilli/stirmake/README.md

 ## Build command database

+Stirmake automatically stores a list of commands used to build targets into the file `.stir.db`.
+Whenever a command fails, it is removed from `.stir.db`;
+whenever a command succeeds, it is added/updated to `.stir.db`.

+All rules depend on the exact command used to build the targets.
+If the command has changed, a re-build for the rule is done even though all targets may be up-to-date based on mtime.

+Because of this property, `stirmake` should never require `make clean`, and one does not need an explicit dependency on `Stirfile` for all rules.

 ## Examples

 ## LuaJIT integration

 ## GNU make jobserver integration

+Stirmake automatically integrates with GNU make jobserver.
+Several tricks are done to get non-blocking behavior on a blocking file descriptor.
+Stirmake can be a jobserver host or a jobserver guest.
+Commands are automatically compared to a built-in list of commands that represent sub-makes:

+* `make`
+* `gmake`
+* `/usr/bin/make`
+* `/usr/bin/gmake`
+* `/usr/local/bin/make`
+* `/usr/local/bin/gmake`
+* `/usr/pkg/bin/make`
+* `/usr/pkg/bin/gmake`
+* `/opt/bin/make`
+* `/opt/bin/gmake`
+* `/opt/gnu/bin/make`
+* `/opt/gnu/bin/gmake`
+* `/bin/make`
+* `/bin/gmake`

+If the command is detected to be a sub-make, the `MAKEFLAGS` environment variable is set to contain the jobserver details.

+## Custom progamming language

+Stirmake is programmed by a custom programming language Amyplan using the bytecode engine abce.
+It is a strongly and dynamically typed interpreted programming language.

+There are several reasons why a custom language is used:

+* The use of a language where every reserved word begins with the sigil `@` allows smoothly embedding the embedded language syntax into Stirfiles
+* A custom language can support recursive nested scoping creatable from the C API, which is something that e.g. Lua lacks
+* The custom language allows compiling variable assignments with delayed evaluation to bytecode

+To see documentation of Amyplan, go to `stirc/abce` directory of the project.

 ## Why does stirmake output message X?